The Ultimate Guide to Live TV Streaming Services in 2024

 Fubo

 Fubo is a live TV streaming service that caters to sports fans.
 It raised all plan prices by $5 or more in January 2024.
 The cheapest plan is now $79.99 per month.
-In February 2023, Fubo added Bally Sports RSNs to its lineup in some areas.
+In February 2023, Fubo added FanDuel Sports Network (Bally Sports RSNs) to its lineup in some areas.
 These networks have been dropped from most live TV services.
-In addition, the service charges a regional sports fee of $11.99 to $14.99 per month in areas where regional sports fees are offered.
-If you don’t watch those networks, consider a live TV option that doesn’t force you to pay extra for them.
+In addition, the service charges a regional sports fee of up to $15.99 per month.
+Fubo began offering a plan without RSNs in December 2024.

 Fubo Fast Facts

-• Channels: 100+ in base plan; ESPN and Disney added in 2020, but Turner networks dropped; Bally Sports RSNs returned in February 2023 (See channels)
+• Channels: 100+ in base plan; ESPN and Disney added in 2020, but Turner networks dropped; FanDuel RSNs returned in February 2023 (See channels)

 • Supported Devices for TV: Roku, Amazon Fire TV, Apple TV, Google Chromecast and more